 Does more strength equal durability?

-Engineering fabric with excessive strength, beyond the NFPA requirements, may compromise more important attributes such as breathability.
+Engineering fabric with excessive strength, beyond the NFPA requirements, may compromise more important attributes such as breathability, flexibility and cost.

 The focus needs to shift to heat stress, the current epidemic facing all firefighters worldwide.